Dog Behavior - A Compassionate, Sensible, Effective Approach

 You also want to steer clear of anyone who's calling themselves a balanced trainer.
 In most of these situations, they use aversive training (meaning uncomfortable or scary negative reinforcement of behaviors).
 There’s a lot of data out there that says that not only do these techniques not work long term, but they can worsen behavior issues.
 Instead, look for positive reinforcement, and if you're not sure, contact them.
 Ask for references, what their methods are, and always check in with your veterinarian if you're not sure.

 That's an ongoing discussion.
 Much of it comes down to figuring out how much this behavior affects either you or your dog's quality of life.
 In some situations, behaviors are particular to triggers.
 Some dogs are wonderful in their house and very happy, but it becomes an issue when they go out and see another dog.
 In those situations in which a dog is stressed, we sometimes use short-term medications.
 Or when we have situational issues, situational medications can be helpful, but for those dogs that are anxious on a daily basis, that's an awful way to live.
 Nobody wants to be scared and worried all the time.
+And some dogs have excessive fears about thunderstorms, fireworks, and other loud noises.
 Those are situations in which trying some anti-anxiety medications for long-term use can make a quality of life difference.
 There are pros and cons to the different medications and when we would use them, so that's something you always want to discuss with your veterinarian and a behavioral consultant to figure out what's the best choice for your pet.

 The first part of any consultation will be a physical exam to ensure there are no underlying health issues.
 For example, if your dog is urinating, we will palpate the abdomen, which means we feel through the abdomen for any masses or abnormal changes.
 We'll collect a urine sample to check for signs of crystals, stone formation, and infections.
 If we rule out a medical cause, we could be left with a behavior issue, and at that point, we would either direct you to a certified behaviorist, or we may be able to help with those questions ourselves.